tonjetj/project-exam-2/README.md

 Holidaze is a React-based project developed for the company Holidaze as a project exam for Noroff.
 Holidaze is a platform that allows users to find and rent unique accommodations for their vacations as well as sign up as a Venue Manager and rent out their own venue(s).
 This README.md file provides an overview of the project and instructions for setting it up and running it locally.

+All of the code in this project is done by me.

 ## Installation

 To set up the Holidaze project locally, follow these steps: